galaxyproject/galaxy-hub/src/galaxy-updates/2017-06/index.md

 The [Galaxy Docker project has seen a new release](https://github.com/bgruening/docker-galaxy-stable/releases/tag/17.05), following Galaxy 17.05.
 Major features are an additional Docker compose setup with SLURM and HT-Condor deployments, BioContainers integration and much more automatic testing.

+## Parsec 1.0.0 - 1.0.2

+[Parsec]](https://github.com/galaxy-iuc/parsec) is a newly released set of command-line utilities to assist in working with Galaxy servers.
+It uses automatically generated wrappers for BioBlend functions.
+The README includes several examples.

 ## galaxy-lib 17.5.8